-If you have joined the Society in the last year, but have not yet exhibited at a show, we will also send you a copy of the Shows Handbook in the hope that you might be tempted to become an exhibitor.
+If you have joined the Society in the last year, but have not yet exhibited at a show, we have also sent you a copy of the Shows Handbook in the hope that you might be tempted to become an exhibitor.
 If you would like to obtain a copy in future years, you need to let us know.

 If you have any brief items that could be printed in future issues of this Newsletter, please let me have them, contacting me on the above e-mail address